 How do we collect your personal information?

-a public or commercial information services provider (such as providers of government, business or credit information);
+- public or commercial information services providers (such as providers of government or business information);

 We collect, hold, use and disclose your personal information where it is reasonably necessary for the purposes of providing our products and services, for our other business purposes and for any necessary related purposes.
 These purposes include, but are not limited to: